 - Government Connection Event.
-On Tuesday, September 3, 2019 3:00-4:00 eastern, NAFSA will host a live online discussion on the implications of the current legal challenge to OPT, featuring attorneys Dan Berger (Curran, Berger & Kludt) and Steve Yale-Loehr (of counsel, Miller Mayer and professor of immigration law practice Cornell Law School).
-It is free of charge, but you must register to join.
+On September 3, 2019, NAFSA hosted an online discussion on the implications of the legal challenge to OPT, featuring attorneys Ishan Bhabha (Jenner & Block), Dan Berger (Curran, Berger & Kludt), Steve Yale-Loehr (of counsel, Miller Mayer and professor of immigration law practice Cornell Law School).
+Watch the recording and download the slides free of charge.

 - The Court held a status conference on August 6, 2019.